 However, bathing isn’t possible around Waller Sand for safety reasons, as ships are still operating around the turning basin.

 The Waller Sand beach park was the first stage of construction to be completed in June 2019, and it was officially opened in May 2019.

 With the pier tower to the left, the imposing silhouette of the grain transportation system and ships to the right and the river Weser in between, the shoreline along the turning basin in the north-west of the Überseestadt could be so much more than a place with an unattractive stone embankment and little to offer its visitors.
 Recreation, leisure, relaxation, adventure – it’s a place with real potential – and that’s exactly what is now being brought out with the development of the Weiche Kante.

 The stone embankment provides flood protection but needs to be rebuilt, presenting the opportunity to breathe new life into the place.
 The stones will be replaced by sand, the shoreline will be decorated with plants and there will be a smooth transition between land and water – the Weiche Kante.
-However, bathing will not be possible due to the busy shipping traffic in the area.

 Why and for how much?

 The City of Bremen is pursuing two central objectives with the development of the Weiche Kante: On the one hand, it’s a pilot scheme for sustainable urban flood protection to create new spaces, promote activities around the water and riverside, and prevent the city from becoming separated from its waters.
 On the other hand, it plays a pivotal role in urban development, as the new space for leisure and relaxation should bring Bremen’s Überseestadt closer to the districts of Gröpelingen and Walle.
 The Weiche Kante will cost just under 8.7 million EUR to develop.
 However, the City of Bremen has managed to raise a considerable amount of external funds for the project – almost 85% of the costs have been covered by the German government and the European Regional Development Fund.